The approach you take depends on your organization’s marketing procurement maturity.

 On the personnel side, educate staff to be involved in marketing procurement through the Association of National Advertisers or via an “Intro to Marketing” class prior to their engagement in projects.
 Staff may also want to study under a marketing procurement specialist to acquire the necessary expertise before going it alone.

 It will be important to centralize marketing spend management across divisions, brands and/or local regions — it is beyond the scope of this article to discuss how to do that, but others have written about the tools and processes necessary for spend analysis and rationalization.
-In addition, these low maturity companies should consider investing in a marketing spend management solution.
+In addition, these low maturity companies should consider investing in a marketing spend management solution, just like this marketing agency project management software to get the job running smoothly.

 Finally, in terms of an initial project, Procurement would be advised to “start small” by taking on a category like commercial print.
 Most marketers regard print as non-strategic and will therefore likely be more amenable to giving Procurement a shot.
 In addition, print can typically be sourced using a process similar to other spend categories that will be more familiar to your team, and it can deliver substantial savings that will help build your team’s momentum and credibility.